BeatSwitch/lock-laravel/readme.md

 $ php artisan vendor:publish --provider="BeatSwitch\Lock\Integrations\Laravel\LockServiceProvider" --tag="config"
 ```

-In order bootstrap the permissions from the configuration file we'll need to register a global middleware somewhere after the `StartSession` middleware from Laravel.
+If you want the `LockAware` trait to work on the `User` model you'll need to activate it with a middleware.
+Register the middleware below after the `StartSession` middleware.

 `\BeatSwitch\Lock\Integrations\Laravel\Middleware\BootstrapLockPermissions::class,`